tidyverse/tidyr/README.md

     `spread()` and `gather()` functions.
 See `vignette("pivot")` for more details.

-  - “Rectangling”, which turns deeply nested lists (as from JSOM) into tidy tibbles.
+  - “Rectangling”, which turns deeply nested lists (as from JSON) into tidy tibbles.
 See `unnest_longer()`, `unnest_wider()`, `hoist()`, and `vignette("rectangle")` for more details.